 Customer satisfaction rate gets lower, and this incites buyers to look for more reliable suppliers

-And vice versa: if a manufacturing company can maximize its production line output, for example, through equipment failure prediction, it can increase its production capacity.
+And vice versa: if a manufacturing company can maximize its production line output, for example, through equipment failure prediction using machine learning, it can increase its production capacity.

 Using data science in production line optimization

-With the increasing emphasis on addressing equipment failure in manufacturing processes, data science methods and machine learning (ML) are being offered as the next big step towards production line optimization.
+With the increasing emphasis on eliminating equipment failure issues in manufacturing processes, data science methods and machine learning (ML) are being offered as the next big step towards production line optimization.

 Thanks to IoT and smart manufacturing, equipment in production lines is becoming increasingly connected.
 Plus, it produces volumes of data.
 Manufacturers can then collect this data, analyze and transform it into knowledge to enhance decision-making on the shop floor.